How to Elevate Your ITIL Incident Management Process (in 2024)

 Talk to us about outsourcing this vital frontline of support so your team can get back to revenue-generating projects.

-💡 How to elevate your incident escalation process:
+How to elevate your process

 • One simple way to achieve a better balance in how incidents are escalated is to use a combination of engineers’ judgment and a timed system.
 For example, you could set a time limit for an engineer to resolve a ticket, and when that limit is reached, it must be escalated to the next level.
 Meanwhile, leads and supervisors can monitor engineers’ activity and reach out to individuals who are struggling to improve their performance over time.

 Having such a structure for properly managing your workflow can prevent your NOC from being overwhelmed by the “wall of red” NOC teams strive to avoid at all costs.
-In most NOCs, issues should be prioritized and organized into a set of queues, so each of them can be handled by the appropriate group.
+In most NOCs, issues should be prioritized and organized into a set of queues so each of them can be handled by the appropriate group.

 Investigation and diagnosis